Yousuf Al-Thunayan: 1988 AFC Asian Cup (Qatar)

-Yousuf took over the starting forward role mid way thru the tournament coached by Carlos Alberto Parreira.
+Yousuf took over the starting forward role mid-way through the tournament coached by Carlos Alberto Parreira.

-He played vs Bahrain in Group stages which tied 1-1.
-He also played the important game vs China which Saudi Arabia won 1–0.
+He played against Bahrain in the group stage which ended 1-1.
+He also played an important game vs China which Saudi Arabia won 1–0.

-He played the Semi Finals vs Iran which Saudi Arabia won 1–0.
+He played the semi finals against Iran which Saudi Arabia won 1–0.

-He also played in the Final vs South Korea which Saudi Arabia won on penalties.
+He also played in the final against South Korea which Saudi Arabia won on penalties.

 1992 AFC Asian Cup (Japan)

-He scored the goal in a stage game vs China which Saudis tied 1-1.
+He scored a goal in a group stage game against China which ended 1-1.

-He also played the group stage game vs Qatar which Saudis again tied 1-1.
+He also played a group stage game against Qatar which again ended 1-1.

-In the final group stage game, Yousuf scored a goal in a 4–0 rout of Thailand.
+In the final group stage game, Yousuf scored a goal in a 4–0 game against Thailand.

-Yousuf led the team to defeat UAE 2–0 in Semi Finals.
+Yousuf led the team to defeat UAE 2–0 in the semi finals.

-Yousuf played whole Final game in which Saudi Arabia lost to Japan.
+Yousuf played the final in which Saudi Arabia lost to Japan.

-1992 King Fahd Cup, later known as FIFA Confederations Cup
+1992 King Fahd Cup, later known as the FIFA Confederations Cup

-The confederation cup was the last stop prior to Asian World Cup qualifiers.
+The King Fahd Cup was the last stop prior to Asian World Cup qualifiers.
 Saudi Arabia beat USA 3–0, with Yousuf scoring a goal.

 1996 AFC Asian Cup (UAE)

-Yousuf was on bench but was substituted in during the game against Iran, where Saudi Arabia lost 3–0.
+Yousuf was on the bench but was substituted in the game against Iran, which Saudi Arabia lost 3–0.

-A Quarter finals game against China started badly, with Saudi Arabia down 2–0.
-Yousuf scored a goal and made an assist and in end Saudi Arabia won the game 4–2.
+A Quarter final game against China started badly, with Saudi Arabia down 2–0.
+Yousuf scored a goal and made an assist, and in the end Saudi Arabia won the game 4–2.

-In the Semi Finals game vs Iran, Saudi Arabia won the match on PK 4–3.
+In the Semi Finals game vs Iran, Saudi Arabia won the match on penalties 4–3.

 Saudi Arabia won 4–2 against UAE, the host nation, with Yousuf playing the whole game and scoring a critical first penalty shot.

 This was a second continental Asian Cup for Yousuf and a third for Saudi Arabia.

 1998 Arab Cup

-Yousuf scored in the Semi Finals game 2–1 against Kuwait.
-In the Final game vs Qatar, he made an assist to clinch the title for Saudi Arabia.
+Yousuf scored in the semi final game against Kuwait which ended 2-1.
+In the final against Qatar, he made an assist to clinch the title for Saudi Arabia.

 1998 World Cup

-As Saudi Arabia failed to qualify for the 1986 and 1990 world cup, Yousuf had only one chance to play on the World Cup near the end of his peak.
-He appeared as a substitute against Denmark where Saudi Arabia Lost 1–0.
+As Saudi Arabia failed to qualify for the 1986 and 1990 World Cup, Yousuf had only one chance to play on the World Cup near the end of his peak.
+He appeared as a substitute against Denmark in which Saudi Arabia lost 1–0.

-Yousuf scored a penalty kick to earn Saudi Arabia a 2–2 draw vs South Africa, resulting in the solitary point for Saudi Arabia in 1998 world cup.
+Yousuf scored a penalty kick to earn Saudi Arabia a 2–2 draw vs South Africa, resulting in the only point for Saudi Arabia in 1998 World Cup.
 He captained the team in the game.